eric-kreis/full-cycle_slim-go-image/README.md

 ## Overview

-This project is a solution to a challenge from the FullCycle's Docker course that requires creating a Docker image and publishing it to Docker Hub.
+This project is a solution to a challenge from FullCycle's Docker course that requires creating a Docker image and publishing it to Docker Hub.
 The image should be able to run a Go application that prints "Full Cycle Rocks!!" when executed.
 Additionally, the size of the image should be less than 2MB.

 ## Requirements